ETH Zurich Engineering for Development (E4D) Doctoral Scholarship Programme 2021

-Applications are open for the Engineering for Development (E4D) Doctoral Scholarship Programme 2020.
-The Engineering for Development (E4D) doctoral scholarships promote doctoral research for the benefit of underprivileged people in low-income countries.
+Applications for the Engineering for Development (E4D) Doctoral Scholarship Programme 2021 are now open.
+The goal of the Engineering for Development (E4D) Programme is to promote research and education for the benefit of underprivileged people in low-income countries.

 - The grant sum is 175,000 CHF to cover the salary costs of the doctoral students for three years.